flame-engine/flame/doc/tutorials/klondike/step4.md

 ```

 The suit paint uses `BlendMode.luminosity` in order to convert the regular yellow/blue colors of
-the suit sprites into greyscale.
+the suit sprites into grayscale.
 The "color" of the paint is different depending whether the suit
 is red or black because the original luminosity of those sprites is different.
 Therefore, I had to
-pick two different colors in order to make them look the same in greyscale.
+pick two different colors in order to make them look the same in grayscale.

 ### Tableau Piles